 Subcutaneous injection

-The efficacy and safety of Benlysta 200 mg administered subcutaneously to patients with active lupus nephritis is based on data from administration of Benlysta 10 mg/kg intravenously and pharmacokinetic modelling and simulation (see section 5.2).
+The efficacy and safety of Benlysta 200 mg administered subcutaneously to patients with active lupus nephritis is based on data from administration of Benlysta 10 mg/kg body weight intravenously and pharmacokinetic modelling and simulation (see section 5.2).

 In the subcutaneous SLE study, described above, patients who had severe active lupus nephritis were excluded; however, 12 % of patients had renal organ domain involvement at baseline (based on SELENA SLEDAI assessment).
 The following study in active lupus nephritis has been conducted.